henriquernandes/interactive-card/README.md

 - View the optimal layout depending on their device's screen size
 - See hover, active, and focus states for interactive elements on the page

+### Live preview

+You can find this page live preview here: https://henriquernandes.github.io/interactive-card/

 ### Screenshot

 <p align="center">